Multi-task and few-shot learning in virtual flow metering: Empirical study

 Pretraining resulted in a base model with parameters $(\hat{\theta}, \hat{\bm c}, \hat{\bm \tau})$.
-This model was used in the succeeding calibration step, which was performed for each of the 20 holdout wells $k > M$.
-Here, the neural network parameters $\theta = \hat{\theta}$ were fixed at their value from pretraining, the precision parameter was kept fixed at $\hat{\tau}_k = (\hat{\tau}_1 + \cdots + \hat{\tau}_M) / M$, while the context parameter $c_k$ was calibrated to datasets of increasing size from the holdout well (from 0 up to 10 data points), using the method described in Section \ref{sec:context-calibration}.
-Further implementation details are given in Appendix \ref{app:implementation-details}.
+This model was used in the succeeding transfer learning step, where calibration was performed for each of the 20 holdout wells $k > M$.
+Here, the neural network parameters $\theta = \hat{\theta}$ were fixed at their value from pretraining, the precision parameter was kept fixed at $\hat{\tau}_k = (\hat{\tau}_1 + \cdots + \hat{\tau}_M) / M$, while the context parameter $c_k$ was calibrated to datasets of increasing size from the holdout well (from 0 up to 10 data points), using our proposed finetuning strategy.
+Further implementation details are given in the appendix.

 To increase the statistical strength of the experiment, this procedure was repeated 20 times with different random choices of the 60 base wells.
 This resulted in each of the 80 wells appearing in the set of holdout wells at least once.
 To enable cross-unit comparison, a randomly chosen experiment run was chosen to represent the few-shot learning performance of the calibrated model on each well.